Microsoft/azure-docs.cs-cz/articles/cognitive-services/Bing-Video-Search/quickstarts/java.md

     }
     ```

-## <a name="send-the-request-and-print-the-response"></a>Odeslat požadavek a vytisknout odpověď
+## <a name="send-the-request-and-print-the-response"></a>Send the request and print the response

-1. V metodě Main vaší aplikace zavolejte `SearchVideos` pomocí hledaného výrazu. pak můžete vytisknout hlavičky HTTP uložené v odpovědi a také řetězec JSON vrácený rozhraním API.
+1. In the main method of your application, call `SearchVideos` with your search term. you can then print the HTTP headers stored in the response, as well as the JSON string returned by the API.

     ```java
     public static void main (String[] args) {